thelivetraveling/webpage_en/_posts/spain/2021-07-03-cadiz-old-town.md

 ---

-## **Catedral de Cádiz: The Golden House on the Sea**
+## **Cathedral of Cádiz: The Golden House on the Sea**

-The **Catedral de Cádiz**, known as "Santa Cruz sobre el Mar" or "Catedral Nueva," is a magnificent example of the transition between Baroque and Neoclassicism.
+The **Cathedral of Cádiz**, known as "Santa Cruz sobre el Mar" or "Catedral Nueva," is a magnificent example of the transition between Baroque and Neoclassicism.
 Its construction lasted 116 years (1722-1838), which explains the mixture of styles.
 Its imposing domes covered with yellow tiles, which shine in the sun, and the crypt where composer Manuel de Falla rests stand out.

 After lunch, the cathedral rose majestically at the end of the street.
 The interior is awe-inspiring due to its spaciousness and the light filtering through its stained glass.
 Climbing the Torre del Reloj for another perspective of the city was worth every step.
 In the crypt, the feeling of peace contrasted with the exterior bustle.
 It is a building that summarizes the history and character of Cádiz.